Geriatric Medicine Fellowship (Arizona)

 - Behavioral neurology

 - Physical medicine and rehabilitation

 - Geriatric psychiatry

 - Palliative medicine

 Fellows who complete the program will be able to evaluate and manage a broad spectrum of geriatric syndromes through the entire continuum of care, including in these settings:

 - Ambulatory clinic

 - Assisted living

 - Home care

-The Geriatric Medicine Fellowship at Mayo Clinic in Arizona is a newly developed and accredited program that will accept its first fellow in 2013.
-It is anticipated that one fellow will complete training in this fellowship annually.
+The Geriatric Medicine Fellowship at Mayo Clinic's campus in Arizona is a newly developed and accredited program.
+It is anticipated that one fellow will complete training in this program annually.